 For serving: berries or jam and whipped cream, or whatever you prefer

 - Melt the butter and let it cool.

 - Sift the flour into a bowl.
 Add baking powder, salt, and sugar.
 Blend them with a wooden spoon or spatula.

 - Add the melted butter, milk, and cream to the bowl.
 Stir with the spoon or spatula.

 - Add the sparkling water and stir in.
 Don’t mix too well or whisk — you want the batter to be just blended.
 Check that the batter is the consistency you want it, or add a bit more flour or water as needed.

 - Heat the waffle iron well.
 Grease it (both sides!) and add batter to bake your first waffle.
+I used about 1 dl (a bit more than 1/3 cup).
 Electric irons will let you know when the waffle is done.
 If you have an old-school iron,

-check inafter a couple of minutes and turn it.
+check on itafter a couple of minutes and flip it.

 - Place the waffle on a cooling rack.
 Ideally, don’t stack them, but serve soon after baking.

 Going through over a decade of Hiram’s waffle recipes, it is clear that she became increasingly firm on not serving waffles with whipped cream.
 Her reasoning is that if there’s cream in the waffles, you don’t need the extra calories.
 Well, I’d say, serve the waffles however you like.
 Berries or jam and whipped cream are the most common ways.